NUPapers-Spring23/nerfstudio-singularity/README.md

 Once you have a trained model, you can export the results to images or videos.
 More information on how to do it [here](https://docs.nerf.studio/en/latest/reference/cli/ns_render.html).

-Below you'll find the example of a 10 seconds video render from a trained model.
+Below you'll find an example of a 10 seconds video render from a trained model.

 Directories you'll need to bind/created:
 - renders: the directory to output the rendered video
 - outputs: the directory where the trained model is located
-- data: the directory where the COLMAP data is located at (specially the transforms.json file)
+- data: the directory where the COLMAP data is located (especially the transforms.json file)

 ```bash
 singularity run --nv --bind renders/:/opt/nerfstudio-nu-papers/renders --bind outputs/:/opt/nerfstudio-nu-papers/outputs --bind data/nerfstudio/poster/:/opt/nerfstudio-nu-papers/data nerfstudio-cuda-11-3.sif